Metaeconomics Bridges the Gap

 Metaeconomics in Production Giving Rise to the Supply Curve

-And, the perhaps best ever Microeconomics book from which to learn basic principles of both consumption and production, demand and supply is McCloskey (1985), which is still available.
+Arguably, the best ever Microeconomics book from which to learn basic principles of both consumption and production, demand and supply is McCloskey (1985), which is still available.
 Unfortunately, the book applies only Single Interest Theory, as illustrated in Figure 1.
 Dual Interest Theory will change, and improve, all the problem sets and analysis in McCloskey (1985), and all other Microeconomics books.
 Why?
-Well, because Dual Interest Theory sees the key role of the ethic in economic choice, something McCloskey (2020, 2021, 2022) has also come to realize in calling for Humanomics.
-Metaeconomics is a Humanomics with theory, as represented in Dual Interest Theory which transcends Single Interest Theory by bringing the ethic, represented in the shared other-interest, back into play.
-It is time to write an economics book for the Human and their ethics left in, like McCloskey says it.
-It is time for someone to revise McCloskey (1985), and all the other Microeconomics books, bringing the ethic back into view like Adam Smith intended.
-A Metaeconomics book is needed!
+Well, because Dual Interest Theory sees the key role of the ethic in economic choice, something McCloskey (2020, 2021, 2022) has also come to realize in calling for a Humanomics.
+For a Review of said books, see Lynne (2025).

-For more technical details on Metaeconomics, in another location on this Website, go here: Dual Interest Theory And, for the Mathematically inclined, see the Mathematical Metaeconomics Appendix in Lynne (2020), and the detailed paper available through the Website here at Profane & Sacred, and the Law | Metaeconomics.
+For more technical details on Metaeconomics, in another location on this Website, go here: What is Dual Interest Theory And, for the Mathematically inclined, see the Mathematical Metaeconomics Appendix in Lynne (2020).
+For more mathematics, also see the detailed paper available through the Website here at Profane & Sacred, and the Law | Metaeconomics.

 Does this help?
 Let me know how I can help you make better sense of Dual Interest Theory in Metaeconomics, as something that transcends and otherwise supplements without replacing Single Interest Theory in Microeconomics.